 The literal translation of capaz is capable, able, likely.
 However, when gaúchos use it, normally they mean the opposite (you can tell by their intonation or context): doubtful, unlikely to happen.
 Gaúchos sometimes use it with bem, for emphasis:

 – Bem capaz!
 Tenho que estudar pra prova! – No way!
 I have to study for the exam!

-bah interjection of surprise.
+an interjection of surprise.

 Ex: Bah!
 Que casa bonita!
 Wow!
 What a pretty house!

 another interjection that doesn’t have a direct translation, it’s normally used at the end or beginning of a sentence, as a way to stress the point you’re trying to make.
 It could be translated as a normal English interjection of surprise, such as Gosh!

-– Tchê, mas que frio! – Gosh, how cold!
+– Tchê, que frio que tá hoje! – Gosh, how cold it is today!

 literally means ‘three times’, and it’s normally used with the adjective legal (cool), but it can be used with basically any adjective.

 Sometimes people drop legal altogether and just say – Que tri!
 How cool!